JhonKaleb/Openpyxl-Plus/README.md

 # Setting a header to both sheet_1 and sheet_2
 workbook.set_header_in_all_sheets(header, merge_header_entire_row=True)

-# Saving the spreadsheet generated with Sales.xlsx file name
 workbook.save("Sales.xlsx")
 ```
 This source code will generate the sheet below.